coderefinery/testing/_episodes/06-travis-coveralls.md

 For this uncomment the code under "step 9".

-Commit the following commit message "restoring test; fixes #1" (assuming that you try to fix issue number 1).
+Commit the following commit message "restoring test_get_word_lengths; fixes #1" (assuming that you try to fix issue number 1).

 Then push to your fork.